lkrumpak/UFFRemover/README.md

 python3 statistics.py
 ```

-## Step 5.
+## Step 6.
 Graphs
 The following command will create a box plot for Precsion, Recall, and f-score.
-The graph is used to comapre UFFRemover with Lacuna.
+The graph is used to comapre UFFRemover with [Lacuna](https://github.com/S2-group/Lacuna).
 ```
 python3 graphs.py
 ```